Skip to main content

 Can I recover damages if I was in a NC pileup but also bumped the car in front of me?

 This is extremely difficult in NC because of the contributory negligence rule.
 Even if another driver initiated the chain reaction, if you also hit the car in front of you because you were following too closely, the insurance company will argue you were partially at fault.
 In NC, any fault on your part -- even 1% -- can bar your entire claim.
-However, the last clear chance doctrine may apply if you had no reasonable opportunity to avoid the impact.
+However, the last clear chance doctrine may apply if you had no reasonable opportunity to avoid the impact, and the middle-car rule may protect you if you were pushed into the car ahead rather than independently following too closely.

 What should I do if I am trapped in a pileup on a NC interstate?